openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 .. note::

-   The
-   BP
-   represents the base recipe name, which consists of the name and
+   The :term:`BP` represents the base recipe name, which consists of the name and version:
-   version:
    ::

            BP = "${BPN}-${PV}"